 Create a measurement task that switches off the socket just below the bikes maximum charging power level.
 When the bike starts ''trickle charging'' at about 80% it will lower the charging power.
 You can use this moment to disable it from charging higher than 80%, increasing the battery lifespan so you can enjoy your battery longer.
 You can also use a timer to only charge for the weekend if you don't use your bike during weekdays or vice versa.

 Create a measurement task that monitors TV power usage to drop below a certain value to switch the socket off between 22:00 and 6:00.
 This allows you to kill the standby power of the TV and other devices when they are not being used over night.
 Additionally you can also create a timer task to conveniently and automatically turn them on again the next day before you need it.

 Lower peak usage

 Create a measurement task that switches off certain devices when the power draw in the home is too high.
-For example turn devices off when the power usage of a P1 meter is higher than 3500W for 5 minutes.
+For example turn devices off when the power usage of a P1 Meter is higher than 3500W for 5 minutes.
 Especially in Belgium where there are additional costs for peak usage this can help you save on costs.
-You can also turn them on again automatically when enough power is available again with an additional measurement task.
+You can also automatically turn them on again when enough power is available with an additional measurement task.